irregularchat/Speech-Memorization-Platform/CONTRIBUTING.md

 Welcome to the project!
 We encourage everyone, regardless of skill level, to contribute.
 Follow these guidelines to help maintain a smooth workflow and ensure a collaborative, productive environment.

+Join the Matrix Room about the project [here](https://matrix.to/#/%23speech-memorization-platform:irregularchat.com).

 ### 1. **Setting Up SSH for GitHub Access**